Published On: August 18th, 2023Tags:

 About the Author: Mel Bartlett, PT, DPT

 Dr. Mel Bartlett, PT, DPT is a physical therapist with MovementX in McMinnville, Oregon.
+She is also the only board certified TMJ specialist in the state of Oregon.

 Understanding TMJ Pain: Top 9 Risk Factors and How to Manage Them